junland/dragon/archive/README.md

-# archive/ - Specific files included by the packages.
+## archive/ - Contains specific files to be included from recipes.

-A subdirectory here is represented with the name of the program, it can contains configuration files, headers, or substantial files (trivial differences).
-Each of them is located in their corresponding directories to reflect from where they come from.
+The sub-directories listed here are represented using the name of the software to be packaged or using the package name.
+Sub-directories can contain configuration files, headers and substantial files to be used from a specific recipe (which is where the final software package will be incorporated and produced from).